zachlatta/public-notes/reliability-beats-quality.md

 ---

-One of the humbling things that has taken me years to learn.
+One of the humbling things that has taken me years to learn: reliability often beats quality.

 Let's say someone makes something high quality.
 And let's say someone will give them $100 for it.